graphql-java/graphql-java-subscription-example/README.md

     };
     exampleSocket.send(JSON.stringify(graphqlMsg));

-The server executes this with the graphql-java engine
+The server executes this with the graphql-java engine:

         GraphQL graphQL = GraphQL
                 .newGraphQL(graphqlPublisher.getGraphQLSchema())